Kayx23/TimeSeries_LakeErie/README.md

-# 4A03_Project
+# 4A03 Project

-Feel free to comment and use this as a comment board LOL
+Feel free to leave a comment here